nebari-dev/nebari-docs/docs/docs/get-started/installing-nebari.md

    ```

 :::note
 The version of the Nebari your `nebari-config.yaml` must match your Nebari deployer package version.
-See [Upgrading Nebari][upgrade-nebari] for techniques for upgrading your Nebari CLI or safely updating your older config file to match your Nebari package version.
+See [Upgrading Nebari][nebari-upgrade] for techniques for upgrading your Nebari CLI or safely updating your older config file to match your Nebari package version.
 :::

 :::note